-We rely on third-party payment processors to process payments made by learners on our platform.
-We have engaged third-party service providers to perform underlying card processing, currency exchange, identity verification, and fraud analysis services.
-If these service providers do not perform adequately or if they terminate their relationships with us or refuse to renew their agreements with us on commercially reasonable terms, we will need to find an alternate payment processor and may not be able to secure similar terms or replace such payment processors in an acceptable timeframe.
-Further, the software and services provided by our third-party payment processors may not meet our expectations, contain errors or vulnerabilities, be compromised or experience outages, or such processors may impose additional authentication, validation, or other requirements.
-Any of these risks could cause us to lose our ability to accept online payments, conduct other payment transactions, or make it difficult for our customers to make payments to us, any of which could make our platform less convenient and attractive and harm our ability to attract and retain educator partners and learners.
+We rely on third-party payment processors to manage learner and certain customer payments on our platform.
+These third-party service providers perform essential services such as card processing, currency exchange, identity verification, and fraud analysis.
+If these service providers do not perform adequately, terminate their relationships with us, refuse to renew their agreements on commercially reasonable terms, or impose additional requirements, we may need to find alternate payment processors.
+We may not be able to secure similar terms or replace such payment processors in an acceptable timeframe.
+Further, the software and services provided by our third-party payment processors may not meet our expectations, contain errors or vulnerabilities, be compromised, experience outages, or such processors may impose additional authentication, validation, or other requirements.
+Any of these risks could cause us to lose our ability to accept online payments, conduct other payment transactions, or make it difficult for our customers to make payments to us, any of which could make our platform less convenient and attractive and harm our ability to attract and retain learners, customers, and educator partners.
 In addition, if these providers increase the fees they charge us, our operating expenses could increase.

-The laws and regulations related to payments are complex and vary across different jurisdictions in the U.S. and globally.
-As a result, we are required to spend significant time and effort to comply with those laws and regulations.
-Any failure or claim of our failure to comply, or any failure by our third-party service providers to comply, could cost us substantial resources, could result in liabilities, or could force us to stop offering certain third-party payment services.
-For example, in late 2021, the Reserve Bank of India imposed additional requirements for recurring credit card payments, and until financial institutions satisfied the new requirements, learners were unable to use credit cards from such institutions to purchase subscriptions.
-In 2022, Nigerian banks imposed limits on foreign currency spending, and later announced plans to suspend international card transactions completely.
-In addition, as we expand our international operations, we will need to accommodate international payment method alternatives.
-As we expand the availability of new payment methods in the future, including internationally, we may become subject to additional regulations and compliance requirements.
+Payment-related laws and regulations are complex and vary across different jurisdictions in the U.S. and globally, requiring us to spend significant time and effort to comply.
+Any failure or claim of our failure to comply, or any failure by our third-party service providers to comply, could cost us substantial resources, result in liabilities, or force us to stop offering certain third-party payment services.
+In addition, as we grow our international leaner and customer base, we believe we will need to accommodate more local payment methods.
+As we expand the availability of new payment methods in the future, we may become subject to additional regulations and compliance requirements.

 Further, through our agreement with our third-party credit card processors, we are indirectly subject to payment card association operating rules and certification requirements, including the Payment Card Industry Data Security Standard.
 We are also subject to rules governing electronic funds transfers.
 Any change in these rules and requirements could make it difficult or impossible for us to comply.
-If we fail to comply with these rules or requirements, we may be subject to additional fines and higher transaction fees and lose our ability to accept credit and debit card payments from our learners, process electronic funds transfers, or facilitate other types of online payments, and our business and operating results could be adversely affected.
+If we fail to comply with these rules or requirements, we may be subject to additional fines and higher transaction fees and lose our ability to accept online payments, and our business and operating results could be adversely affected.